ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-explorer.md

 ---
-title: "How To Use The Ark Explorer?"
+title: "How to Use the Ark Explorer on Mobile"
 ---

 # How to use the Ark Explorer on Mobile